 Focus on Portugal zinc project

-The PEA suggested that an initial capital expenditure of US$162.7mln could develop a mine in the North Zone of Lagoa Salgada, with a nine-year life at 2,700 tons of zinc per day.
+A Preliminary Economic Assessment for the project suggested that an initial capital expenditure of US$162.7mln could develop a mine in the North Zone of Lagoa Salgada, with a nine-year life at 2,700 tons of zinc per day.

 Assuming annual production of 12.5kt of zinc, 13.7kt of lead, 1.1mln oz of silver and 13k oz of gold, plus some copper and other metals, this mine would have a pre-tax net present value of US$137mln and a 37% internal rate of return